liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

         <portlet-mode>edit</portlet-mode>
     </supports>

 Although support for portlet `EDIT` mode has been specified, the portlet container does not necessarily know which JSF view should be rendered when the user enters portlet portlet `EDIT` mode.
-JSF portlet developers must specify the Facelet view that is to be displayed for each supported portlet mode.
+JSF portlet developers must specify the Facelet view, in the `WEB-INF/portlet.xml` descriptor, that is to be displayed for each supported portlet mode.

     <init-param>
         <name>javax.portlet.faces.defaultViewId.edit</name>